 Juana believes that the substance abuse crisis and specifically the opioid abuse crisis is one of the Health Care Emergencies of our time.
 It is devastating families and communities across our country, it is taking more than 60,000 lives a year in the US, and in Massachusetts we lose people at more than twice the national rate.
-In the 3rd District last year, approximately 200 people died of substance abuse.
+In the 3rd District last year, approximately 200 people died of overdoses.

 The key to solving this crisis is to treat addiction as a chronic disease.
 Just like any other chronic illness such as diabetes, hepatitis, cancer, or HIV/AIDS, we cannot solve this by blaming or criminalizing patients.
 Instead, we need to destigmatize addiction and educate our population, provide access to comprehensive and individualized treatment, empower health professionals to treat with all available options, and use the judicial system to go after the bad actors instead of the victims of this crisis.